GluuFederation/docs-ce-prod/docs/source/authn-guide/pw-reset.md

 ## Prerequisites

-The requirements are:
+The following are requirements to use this feature:

-1. A running Gluu Server instance
+1. An active Gluu Server instance with oxTrust accessible via the web
 1. A working SMTP Server

 ## Provide the SMTP Server Configuration